 CIP II Power Corporation ("CIPP") was incorporated and registered with the SEC on 2 June 1998 primarily to construct, erect, assemble, commission, operate, maintain, and rehabilitate gas turbine and other power generating plants for the conversion of coal and other fuel into electricity, and transmit and distribute thereof to Carmelray Industrial Park II in Calamba, Laguna.
 The 21 MW diesel bunker C-fired CIP Plant used to supply power to locators in the industrial park but in April 2009, CIPP sold its distribution assets resulting in the cessation of its operations and the separation of substantially all of its employees effective 31 January 2010.
-On 22 February 2010, the then PHINMA Energy Board approved the acquisition of CIPP, and on December 2010, the transfer of the CIP Plant from Carmelray Industrial Park II to Brgy.
+On 22 February 2010, the then Board of the Company approved the acquisition of CIPP, and on December 2010, the transfer of the CIP Plant from Carmelray Industrial Park II to Brgy.
 Quirino, Bacnotan, La Union.
 The transfer was completed sometime in December 2012 and the CIP Plant resumed operations in January 2013.

-On 26 June 2013, CIPP entered into a power administration and management agreement ("PAMA") with PHINMA Energy valid for ten (10) years for PHINMA Energy to administer and manage the entire capacity and net output of One Subic Power Generation Corporation ("One Subic") in consideration of energy fees to be paid by PHINMA Energy to CIPP.
-Fixed capacity fees paid to CIPP are recorded as revenue from sale of electricity on the basis of the applicable terms of the PAMA.
+On 26 June 2013, CIPP entered into a power administration and management agreement ("PAMA") with the Company valid for ten (10) years for the Company to administer and manage the entire capacity and net output of One Subic Power Generation Corporation ("One Subic") in consideration of energy fees to be paid by the Company to CIPP.
+On 12 January 2018, CIPP and the Parent Company amended the PAMA, to include fuel recovery and utilization fees effective on 26 March 2018 and valid for ten (10) years.
 CIPP has an existing approved non-firm ancillary services procurement agreement ("ASPA") with the National Grid Corporation of the Philippines ("NGCP") and revenues from sale of electricity through said ancillary services is recognized monthly based on the capacity scheduled and/or dispatched.